-Most socialists by the 1980s felt that traditional forms of socialism needed serious rethinking.
-In Britain and the USA the neo-liberal governments of Reagan and Thatcher were being carried out, pursuing radical economic experiments and shifting the agenda to the free market right.
+Socialists by the 1980s felt that traditional forms of socialism needed rethinking.
+In Britain and the USA the neo-liberal governments of Reagan and Thatcher were pursuing radical economic experiments and shifting the agenda to the free market right.
 Socialists felt they needed to respond to the new right agenda of freedom and individualism.
 State socialism was widely discredited and, as it turned out, on its last legs.
-Many socialists were influenced by the criticisms from new social movements.
+Many socialists were influenced by the criticisms from new social movements we've looked at.
 In the face of all these pressures, revised ideas of socialism included those that gave greater credence to the role of the market in socialism and advocated a more democratised form of it.
 These models responded to many of the issues that we have discussed so far on this module and many of their themes and suggestions found their way into revisions of social democracy in the 1990s.
-In this topic we will be looking at ideas of socialism which tried to escape the problems highlighted by liberal and new social movement critics and which aimed to overcome the deficiencies of Eastern bloc-style state socialism.
+In this topic we will be looking at ideas of socialism which tried to escape the problems highlighted by liberal and new social movement critics and which aimed to overcome the deficiencies of Eastern blocstyle state socialism and which influenced the way socialism and social democracy developed.